Leftover MASHED POTATO PANCAKES

 How to store leftover mashed potato pancakes?

 Mashed potato pancakes typically don’t last too long in the fridge.
 I suggest storing them in an airtight container and enjoying within a day or two.
-You can also freeze them for future use and just pop them in the microwave for a quick snack or meal!
+You can also store them in the freezer for future use and just pop them in the microwave for a quick snack or meal!

-What do I need to make mashed potato pancakes?
+What do I need to make this easy recipe?

-- Mashed potatoes.
+• Mashed potatoes.
 I used leftover mashed potatoes but these work just as great with freshly cooked mashed potatoes.
+Here are some mashed potato recipes I use.

-- Cheese of choice – I used mozzarella this time.
-Parmesan cheese is another favorite.
+• Cheese of choice – I used mozzarella this time.
+Parmesan cheese or cheddar cheese are another favorite.
+For a spicy flavor use pepper jack cheese.

 How do I make mashed potato pancakes?

-- Using a large spoon, divide the mixture into portions, depending on how big you want your pancakes.
+2. Using a large spoon, divide the potato mixture into portions, depending on how big you want your pancakes.

 Pin to save for later